3.1.2.2. eProsima Extensions

 Note

-This QoS Policy concerns to DataReader entities.
+This QoS Policy applies to DataReader entities.

 It cannot be changed on enabled entities.